icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 .. _`Homebrew Tap`: https://docs.brew.sh/Taps

-The provided ``Brewfile`` will tap and install all needed depedencies.
+The provided ``Brewfile`` will tap and install all needed dependencies.
-Plese see the `step-by-step instructions
+Please see the `step-by-step instructions
 <#step-by-step-instructions-for-m1-and-intel-macs>`_ above.

 ROOT on macOS
 """""""""""""

 IceTray no longer depends on CERN's ROOT package.
 If you still need it, a good way to install it is via Homebrew.
-This is the `method recomended by CERN <https://root.cern/install/#macos-package-managers>`_ .
+This is the `method recommended by CERN <https://root.cern/install/#macos-package-managers>`_ .
 Be sure to follow any instructions :command:`brew` gives you.
 ::